Domino's Market Tests A Self-Driving Pizza Delivery Car

 Domino's will have your phone number, your credit card number, and a video recording of your misbehavior.

+People are going to abuse the hell out of this.
+They'll put excrement, used condoms, dead rodents, vomit, or god knows what else for the next customer to deal with.

+Alright.
+Now I need to go see if Netflix has Drawn Together.
+The above brought Spanky Ham's "sausage" pizza prank to mind.

-The Deliverator is going to be out of a job (Score:2)
+The Deliverator is going to be out of a job (Score:3)

 "The Deliverator used to make software.
 Still does, sometimes.
 But if life were a mellow elementary school run by well-meaning education Ph.D.s, the Deliverator's report card would say: "Hiro is so bright and creative but needs to work harder on his cooperation skills."